HelenevB/Project-2-SEI66-musicapprevised/readme.md

 ---
 <img src="public/ReadME/MusicBanner.png" width="100%">

-The Music Events App is a site that allows Artists to create and promote their events, and users can filter through these events and bookmark the ones they wish to attend to their profile.
+The Music Events App is a site that allows artists to create and promote their events, and users can filter through these events and bookmark the ones they wish to attend to their profile.

 The source code can be found on GitHub [here](https://github.com/HelenevB/Project-2-SEI66-musicevents).